The Run Down on Afro Kinky Curly Wigs For Natural Hair

 Full Wigs Can Be Easily Detected

 People all over have different approaches on how to wear and apply a full cap to make it look as natural as possible.
 When selecting a full cap, getting the right color match for your complexion is essential.
 Some ladies opt to get a cap 2 shades lighter than their own so it look more realistic and less heavy.
 Others will choose varying length to match their lifestyle and age – all factors in making your weft look more realistic.
-We offer discounts on our African American human hair extensions by signing up for our mailing list here.
+We offer discounts on our

 Human Hair Wigs That LOOK Unprocessed: